sit-on-cushions-we-must/led_cube/README.md

 digitalWrite(plane3, HIGH);
 ```

-That will make the ground pins for the planes go to the same voltage as the column pins and the
+That will make the pins for the planes go to the same voltage as the column pins
-LEDs wont light up right when you power on the board.
+and the LEDs wont light up right when you power on the board.

 ## You have to use POV
-The cube doesn't have any isolation diodes, so in some cases trying to light up multiple LEDs
+The cube doesn't have any isolation diodes, so in some cases trying to light up
-at a time will result in some strange behavior, like if you try to turn on
+multiple LEDs at a time will result in some strange behavior called ghosting: https://en.wikipedia.org/wiki/Rollover_key#Jamming,
-all the LEDs in a diagonal line, like this:
+like if you try to turn on all the LEDs in a diagonal line, like this:

 ![diagonal_line](https://aaalearn.mystagingwebsite.com/wp-content/uploads/2018/05/diagonal.png)